devopsdays/devopsdays-web/content/events/2017-tel-aviv/program.md

     <time>09:10-10:00</time>
   </div>
   <div class = "col-md-8 col-md-offset-2 box">
-    Keynote: <strong>Sebastien Goasguen</strong> - How can we survive continuous innovation?
+    <a href="/events/2017-tel-aviv/program/sebastien-goasguen">Keynote: <strong>Sebastien Goasguen</strong> - How can we survive continuous innovation?</a>
   </div>
 </div> <!-- end timeslot div -->
 <!-- this div is repeated for each timeslot -->